Archangel Developer Guide

 4.1.2 Structure of Patient Commands

-The following diagram shows the overview of a generic patient command PatientXYZCommand
+The following diagram shows the overview of a generic patient command PatientXYZCommand, where XYZ could be Add, Delete etc. :

 Diagram 4.1.2 : Patient Command Structure Diagram